All Episodes

 Yeah.

-Sean Bradley and Bill Bradley were next to each other.
+If Sean Bradley and Bill Bradley were next to each other, they'd need to cheat it.

 jordan holmes

-That's like your chart of evolution is what that is.
+That's like your chart of evolution, is what that is.

 dan friesen

-That's like a roller coaster slope downward.
+That's like a roller coaster slam slope downward.

 jordan holmes